Christopher-Karvelis/SCCs-in-the-fault-tolerant-model/README.md

 ## Structure of the Project
-The algorithm for computing the Strongly Connected Components of a given strongly connected graph G consist of two phases:
+The algorithm for computing the Strongly Connected Components of a given strongly connected graph G consists of two phases:
-1. A preprocessing phase where:
+1. a preprocessing phase where:
-      - A heavy path ecomposition P of G is computed by inspecting the DFS tree of G.
+      - We contsruct a heavy path ecomposition P of G by inspecting the DFS tree of G.
       - For every path in P we compute a k-Fault Tolerant Reachability Subgraph(k-FTRS) of every node on the path as source.
 2. and the computation of SCCs phase where:
       -  Given k failed egdes we compute the final paths of P.